-- (b) A person who is guilty of an offence against this Law, whether by virtue of subsection (a) or otherwise, is punishable by a penalty not exceeding the penalty applicable to the offence. - (c) Where a provision of this Law (other than this section) provides that the penalty applicable to a contravention of a particular provision of this Law is a specified penalty, pecuniary or otherwise, the penalty applicable to an offence constituted by a contravention of the particular provision is the specified penalty.
+- (A) is guilty of an offence; or - (B) is not guilty of an offence. - (b) A person who is guilty of an offence against this Law, whether by virtue of subsection (a) or otherwise, is punishable by a penalty not exceeding the penalty applicable to the offence. - (c) Where a provision of this Law (other than this section) provides that the penalty applicable to a contravention of a particular provision of this Law is a specified penalty, pecuniary or otherwise, the penalty applicable to an offence constituted by a contravention of the particular provision is the specified penalty. - (d) Where the penalty is not expressly set out in this Law the Court shall determine the penalty based on what it believes to be just and equitable in the circumstances and having regard to the penalties imposed under this Law for any similar offence and in all events in accordance with applicable law.

-458. Offences committed partly in and partly out of the jurisdiction the person is guilty of that offence.
+459. Offences committed partly in and partly out of the jurisdiction the person is guilty of that offence.